Bixby Bridge on the Pacific Coast Highway, California. Nuria Kreuser/Shutterstock

 3. Gold Country and California Highway 49

-Best for historic hills & family road trips
+Best for historic hills and family road trips

 Follow Hwy 49 through the rough-and-tumble Sierra Nevada foothills, a stronghold of gold-rush history with thrilling, mostly true tales of banditry, bordellos and bloodlust.

-That highway number is significant: it commemorates the ’49ers who came seeking fame and fortune in California’s original Gold Rush.
+That highway number is significant: it commemorates the ’49ers who came seeking fame and fortune, around 1849, during California’s original gold rush.
 Today the route winds through Gold Country towns such as Placerville and Nevada City, past ghostly Old West mines and Victorian buildings housing inns, restaurants and museums.

 You won't want to miss the blend of western history and charming wineries strung along stunning views of the Sierra Nevada.
 Give yourself three to four days to enjoy this outdoorsy, family-friendly road trip.
 Summer and early fall are ideal times to go.